B.S./M.D. Program: Admissions Policies, Requirements and Application

 If you have completed college courses for which you wish to be considered for credit, you must submit a copy of the official college transcript with your application.

-- An online application to The Sophie Davis School of Biomedical Education (B.S./M.D. application)
+- An online application to the Sophie Davis Biomedical Education Program /CUNY School of Medicine

-On the general CUNY application, students must list the School of Biomedical Education at City College (Code Number 0179) as a choice.
+On the general CUNY application, students must list the CUNY School of Medicine at City College (Code Number 0179) as a choice.
 The general application to The City University of New York should be submitted by February 1st.

-All applications, inquiries and requests for information about the Sophie Davis admission process should be addressed to:
+All applications, inquiries and requests for information about the CUNY School of Medicine admission process should be addressed to:

 Office of Admissions